paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

-So, if my understanding is correct, the `id` for the `socket` is the same since it is the same process, but the `assigns` states of the LiveView and LiveComponent are isolated from each other, and we essentially get a "blank slate" socket in the LiveComponent.
+So, if my understanding is correct, the `id` for the `socket` is the same since it is the same process, but the `assigns` states of the LiveView and LiveComponent are isolated from each other, and we essentially get a "blank slate" socket `assigns` in the LiveComponent.

 The `assigns` values we pass in to the `live_component` function (in this case `locale: @locale`), become available to us in `update/2` (which the parent